Jimbly/dcjam2024/Jimb-TODO.md

 T3 9 / 13 / 21 (+4/8)

 Polish
-* door/stairs in fade is covering up the menu button
+* door/stairs_in  fade is covering up the menu button
 * Enemy stay at target position for ~10 seconds if they lost their target
-* Minimap graphics
 * animate monsters
+* shake things whe people get hit
 * Add a [help] button on the combat screen that explains the basic mechanics
   * and/or just use the help area for "tooltips" during combat
   * explain hero ability icons: front/all/back